Geotab/sdk/src/software/guides/concepts.md

 **When shouldn't I use a multicall?**

-1. If you need to make a few requests that are long running and return a large amount of data.
-In these cases it may be preferable to make the requests singularly instead of running one multicall request that continues for a very long time before completion.
+1. If you need to make a few requests that are long running and return a large amount of data, it may be preferable to make the requests singularly instead of running one multicall request that continues for a very long time before completion.
 When the connection is held open for a long period of time, you become increasingly susceptible to network interference that can terminate the request.
-2. Manipulating data (Add, Set, Remove) is not recommended via a multicall.
+2. Manipulating data (Add, Set, Remove) via a multicall is not recommended.
 A multicall is not transactional.
 Therefore, if call 1 of 3 to Add succeeds and call 2 of 3 fails, call 3 of 3 will not be executed and call 1 would not be rolled back.

 **How many request can I put in a multicall?**